MicrosoftDocs/Advertising-docs/BingAds/bingads-13/ad-insight-service/estimatedbidandtraffic.md

 ms.author: eur
 description: Defines an object that contains estimates of clicks, average cost per click (CPC), impressions, click-through rate (CTR), and total cost for the corresponding keyword or ad group given the suggested bid.
 ---
-> [!IMPORTANT]
-> The Bing Ads API Version 13 preview documentation is subject to change.
-To view version 12 content, use the version selector near the table of contents at the top and left side of the page.

 # EstimatedBidAndTraffic Data Object - Ad Insight
 Defines an object that contains estimates of clicks, average cost per click (CPC), impressions, click-through rate (CTR), and total cost for the corresponding keyword or ad group given the suggested bid.